Lewandowski asks to leave Bayern Munich

 The record-breaking striker wants a new challenge at the age of 33 after eight years with the Bundesliga giant.

+"Both sides must think about the future.
+I informed the coach of my decision.
+I am not renewing the contract, and now the most important thing for both parties is to find a good solution.

+"It is very possible that this was my last game for Bayern.
+I have one more year on the contract, everything will be clarified in the near future."

-His intentions had been mooted in recent days but have now been confirmed, with Salihamidzic telling Sky television the Poland international has made his position known.
+Lewandowski's intentions had been mooted in recent days but have now been confirmed, with Salihamidzic confirming to Sky television the Poland international had made his position known.

 In response, Bayern has told Lewandowski he remains under contract until the end of next season.